fehler/ux-foundations/ux-foundations-outline.md

 Table of Contents
 -----------------

 **This is a very rough, incomplete draft.
-It's designed to get the ball rolling and I'll be working on it this week.**
+It’s designed to get the ball rolling and I’ll be working on it this week.**

 + **Foreword**